agape-openscience/agapeWebsite/content/project/Workshops/index.md

 ---
-title: "AGAPE MOOC -2"
+title: "Open Science workshop"
-subtitle: "A Mooc for PhDs by PhDs"
+subtitle: "<to be updated>"
-excerpt: "The mooc consists of key information on the practical elements of Open Science that is needed for the PhD journey, with associated learning activities"
+excerpt: "The workshop is conducted in person, facilitating collaborative learning and interactive participation in small teams."
 date: 2023-10-25
 author: "An Agape Initiative"
 featured: true